milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 *I look around for the source of the scent and spot some potted lavender plants on the windowsill.
 They're bathed in the morning rays filtering through the windows, casting an airy glow over the room.*

-*In front of me, a wooden desk with a simple, minimalistic setup catches my eye.
+*In front of me, there's a wooden desk with a simple, minimalistic setup.
 It features a few succulents, and a desk lamp designed like a calico cat.*

 *Beside the desk is a floor-length mirror that doubles as a coat rack, with a few handbags hanging off its edge.*